yusufberkakcay52/yusufberkakcay.github.io/projects/quantization.md

 # Geometric Quantization

 I gave a talk to Math graduate students in Boğaziçi about Geometric Quantization, focusing to WKB approximation and its connection with Lagrangian submanifolds in symplectic geometry.
+Here, you can my notes on this topic.

  - [The_Geometry_of_Quantization.pdf](../projects/code/The_Geometry_of_Quantization.pdf)